At Hempure, we frequently get asked the question “How is your CBD Oil Made?” In this article, we break down how we produce our USA made CBD oil.

 Here’s an overview of the Hempure process for making cbd oil.

 Grown in the USA, we use proprietary high cannabidiol CBD cultivar.
-We organically farm our plants and do not genetically modify them.
+Our plants are organically farmed and not genetically modified.

-We use a safe, state of the art, chemical-free CO2 extraction process to deliver the purest Full-Spectrum CBD.
-(Details further down in the article.)
+We use a safe, state of the art, chemical-free CO2 extraction process to deliver the purest broad-spectrum CBD.
+Another term for broad-spectrum is full-spectrum.

 Removal of trace THC content